omidranjbaran/BookManager/README.md

 ---

-✨ **Enjoy managing your books and rentals with the Local Library App!**
+✨ **Enjoy managing your books and rentals with the Book Manager App!**